PosterGen: Aesthetic-Aware Multi-Modal Paper-to-Poster Generation via Multi-Agent LLMs: Method

 In this work, we propose a novel multi-agent framework for generating functionally effective and aesthetic-aware scientific posters, as shown in~Figure \ref{fig::methods}.
-Our framework implements the design criteria from Section~\ref{sec::design_principles} by embedding them as core logic within each specialized agent.
-This architecture establishes a cascade of structured design constraints throughout the generation process.
+Our framework implements the core design criteria from Section~\ref{sec::design_principles} by incorporating them as core logic within each specialized agent.
+This architecture establishes a cascade of structured design constraints throughout the entire generation process.